chkp-gderon/check-point-waf-resources/README.md

-# Check Point WAF Scripts
+# Check Point WAF Resources

 A collection of Python scripts and AI prompts for automating Check Point CloudGuard Web Application Firewall (WAF) operations and management.